tejalnayak/E-commerce-follow-along/Ecommerce-Follow-Along-main/README.md

 Summary : We created a NavBar component where we can access different pages directly just creating a button instead of changing the URL.
 And also we made the NavBar responsive according to device (..like Desktop and Mobilephone).
 Tech Stack : React - frontend - src - components - NavBar.jsx
 React - frontend - pages - Cart.jsx

+# Milestone 16 : In this milestone, we will create an product info page that display all the product data and choose quantity and add to card button.
+Key feautures:
+Created an new page that display all the product data.
+Add quantity and add to card button.
+Summary : We created an ProductDetails page to view the product with desired id, and added a count button with increase(+) and decrease(-) option in it.
+Tech Stack : React - frontend - src - pages - ProductDetails